elifboz/XEvolutionaryAlgorithm/README.md

 1. Sphere
 2. Rosenbrock

-The algorithm was developed by Dr. Beyza GORKEMLI and this project is created just for a homework that was given from Dr. Beyza GORKEMLI.
+The algorithm is developed by Dr. Beyza GORKEMLI and this project is created just for a homework that was given from Dr. Beyza GORKEMLI.